Five practical tips for buying the best electric guitar

 Very comfortable.
-This high-end electric guitar has a body with a modern design designed to fit like a glove to any guitarist.
-On the other hand, the low scale action of this guitar (648 mm) long and (0.4mm) high, make smoothness one of its hallmarks.
+This high-end electric guitar has a body with a modern design designed to fit like a glove.
+On the other hand, the low scale action of this guitar (648 mm long and 0.4mm high), makes smoothness one of its hallmarks.
 In addition, it weighs very little.

 Another valuable aspect is the five-way selector that this guitar has.
-It is responsible for amplifying the nuances and makes the Ibanez steve Vai Signature electric guitar a unique guitar of its kind.
+It's responsible for amplifying the nuances and makes the Ibanez steve Vai Signature electric guitar a unique guitar of its kind.

 - You can have the bridge mic on in the first position, while in the second position you mix the humbucker sound with the center single and this produces a monster sound.

-- In the third position, you will get to activate the center pickup independently and it is beautiful.
+- In the third position, you will get to activate the center pickup independently and it's beautiful.

 - While for the fourth position you will have the single with the humbucker of the neck that gives a different nuance to that of position two of the selector.